samskivert/pythagoras/README.md

-* The library is specialized on the primitive types rather than attempting to support all types in a single class hierarchy. `pythagoras.f` and `pythagoras.d` provide essentially the same functionality using 32-bit and 64-bit floating point values throughout.
+* The library is specialized on the primitive types rather than attempting to support all types in a single class hierarchy. `pythagoras.f` and `pythagoras.d` provide essentially the same functionality using 32-bit and 64-bit floating point values throughout. `pythagoras.i` is specialized on int and contains none of the curved geometry classes.
+It is targeted toward applications that need "pixel geometry".

-* A version of the library exists that is specialized on `int` values:
-  `pythagoras.i`.
-It does not provide many of the more complex geometric shapes, and is targeted toward performing "pixel geometry" where lines do not have zero width, but rather have single pixel width.

 ## License